cutlas62/sorting-algorithms/README.md

 ### Running the example

-1. Clone the repository
+1. Clone the repository.

     ```
     git clone https://github.com/cutlas62/sorting-algorithms.git
     ```

-2. Compile the code (you may have to change directory)
+2. Compile the code (you may have to change directory).

     ```
     make
     ```

-3. Run the example
+3. Run the example.

     ```
     ./main -a bubble